Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Apply fuzzy matching for partial payments and consolidated transfers Where exact match fails, does pattern matching (counterparty + amount range + tolerance + history) propose a high-confidence assignment?
+Apply fuzzy matching for partial payments and consolidated transfers Where an exact match fails, does pattern matching on counterparty, amount range, tolerance and history propose a high-confidence assignment?
 AI Agent Vendor

-Pattern matching against historical assignment patterns per counterparty (machine-learning model trained on 18-month history); confidence threshold configured per entity (typical 85-92% for auto-clear, lower routes to clerk); decision logged with confidence + features + match-rationale for SOX 404 design-effectiveness testing
+Pattern matching against each counterparty's historical assignments, using a machine-learning model trained on 18 months of history.
+The confidence threshold is configured per entity (typically 85-92% for auto-clear; anything lower routes to a clerk).
+Each decision is logged with its confidence score, features, and match rationale for SOX 404 design-effectiveness testing.

 Decision Record